-Men and Women can have an impairment in the pelvic region and accept that incontinence is inevitable following child birth, menopause or age increasing, Age, childbirth, lifestyle can affect the pelvic floor muscles causing disorders such as pain, incontinence sexual impairment.
+Men and women can have an impairment in the pelvic region and often accept that incontinence is inevitable following child birth, menopause or aging.
+Lifestyle can affect the pelvic floor muscles causing disorders such as pain, incontinence sexual impairment.

-Pain and incontinence is common bun not normal at any age.
+Pain and incontinence is common but not normal at any age.

 Treatment with INDIBA can help to: